 Most beginners skip trimming.
 That’s a mistake.

-A whole packer brisket comes with a thick fat cap.
+A whole packer brisket comes with a thick fat cap on one side.
 Leave about a quarter inch of fat on top — enough to protect the meat during the long cook, not so much that it never renders down.
 Any thick waxy white fat needs to come off entirely.
-It won’t melt.
-It’ll just sit there and get in the way.
+It won’t melt during the cook.
+It’ll just sit there getting in the way and preventing bark formation on that surface.

-Use a sharp knife and take your time.
+Use a sharp boning knife and take your time.
 Your first trim will be ugly.
 That’s completely fine.
 You’re not entering a competition.
+The goal is just to get the obvious problem areas addressed.
+Trimming gets better and faster every single time you do it.

 Seasoning — Keep It Simple